 But I still think of it as a shop.
 Red Oak Hollow, as awesome as the name sounds, is really just my workshop in a separate building near the house in Wamego, KS.
-We moved out here in August 2014 and I am still setting up the shop in an outbuilding about fifty feet from the house.
+We moved out here in August 2014 and got the shop set up in an outbuilding about fifty feet from the house.
 As of December 2005 when still located in Purcellville, VA, I was in business doing custom architectural woodturning, things like balusters, newels, porch posts, and so forth.
-As of January 2013, I sold that part of the business but still make things like bowls, bottle stoppers, and hollow forms as well as custom academic maces for colleges and universities.
+As of August 2014, I sold that part of the business and we moved to Kansas but still make things like bowls, bottle stoppers, and hollow forms as well as custom academic maces for colleges and universities.

 I am now using three lathes.
 My primary lathe is a Oneway 2436 with a 60" bed extension and an outboard extension to the left of the headstock.
 I can turn up to about 7-foot porch posts as well as 48" diameter specialized molding.